Skip to main content

 (1) Project-fit verification.
 Confirm 504 owner-occupancy + use-of-funds eligibility, OR confirm 7(a) eligibility (working capital, acquisition, etc.).
 Pre-screen NAICS-sub-sector certifications, customer concentration, sponsor profile, and collateral mix.

-**(2) SBA-preferred lender placement.** PeerSense maintains relationships with SBA-preferred lenders (delegated authority status) across hospitality, manufacturing, healthcare, professional services, retail, and franchise verticals.
-Sub-vertical-specialist routing materially affects approval rate, close timeline, and pricing.
+(2) SBA-preferred lender placement.
+PeerSense maintains relationships with SBA-preferred lenders (delegated authority status) across hospitality, manufacturing, healthcare, professional services, retail, and franchise verticals.
+Sub-vertical-specialist routing materially affects lender appetite, close timeline, and pricing.

 (4) FY2026 fee waiver capture.
 Recent SBA fee reductions for qualifying loans (manufacturers, veteran-owned, smaller-balance specific programs) deliver materially lower all-in cost.
 PeerSense identifies fee-waiver eligibility before formal SBA-lender submission.

-PeerSense earns a fee at closing — paid by the borrower out of SBA loan proceeds at standard SBA borrower-paid commission.
-No retainers, no application fees, no upfront cost.
+PeerSense earns a fee at closing, paid by the borrower out of SBA loan proceeds at standard SBA borrower-paid commission.
 Standard SBA placement fee 0.5-1.0% of loan amount.

 If you have an SBA-eligible deal and want decision-framework on 7(a) vs 504 vs stack, share the project facts in the form below.
-PeerSense will return a structure recommendation + indicative pricing within one business day.
+PeerSense will return a structure recommendation + indicative pricing within 24 to 48 hours.

 Get a Quick Rate Estimate